BlueCyro/Paprika/README.md

 # 🌶️🧂 Paprika: Software rendering, with a bit of kick

 This is an attempt to make a fast, simple, and semi-practical software renderer for fun.
-This project is an exercise in optimization and learning and is an interesting challenge in optimization and program structuring.
+This project is a an interesting learning exercise in optimization and program structuring.
 As such, this repo is likely to be a mess for a while, but feel free to stick around and watch it blow up!

 I want to see just how far I can push my CPU into being what it always dreamed of: A GPU.
 In C# no less!